 Roughly 80.7 million blogs are published each month -- and that’s just on Wordpress.com alone.

 While this doesn’t mean that you should throw in the towel, it does mean that you need to distribute your content intelligently in order to attract those hard to reach B2B decision makers, and create content that is truly worth reading if you expect that hard earned traffic to convert into leads.

-After tons of research, planning, and testing, these are the 4 B2B content marketing strategy hacks we use to ramp up traffic and lead generation for our B2B clients.
+After tons of research, planning, and testing, these are the 4 enterprise content marketing strategy hacks we use to ramp up traffic and lead generation for our B2B and enterprise clients.

 1. Focus Content Around Topic Clusters

 A subtle, but important, update to HubSpot’s inbound philosophy and platform encourages marketers to move away from focusing content strategies around keywords, and move toward focusing them around topic clusters.

 With the increase in mobile and voice search, queries on search engines have become more conversational.
 In other words, searchers are using a multitude of variations to ask the same basic question -- which means marketers need to create content around that basic question (or topic) using long-tail keyword variations.
 This tactic allows them to capture as much of that search traffic as possible.

 For example, this blog’s long-tail keyword is “B2B content marketing strategy” and the main topic for this cluster of content is “B2B content marketing.”
 Below, you can see some of the common long-tail keyword searches around this one topic.

 Using a tool like Moz allows you to search for one topic and see the related keywords to expand your topic clusters.
 With just one topic you can create a multitude of content.